Health equity: Economic inequality

 Poor health outcomes appear to be an effect of economic inequality across a population.
 Nations and regions with greater economic inequality show poorer outcomes in life expectancy, mental health, drug abuse, obesity, educational performance, teenage birthrates, and ill health due to violence.
 On an international level, there is a positive correlation between developed countries with high economic equality and longevity.
+Based on where a person lives and how much money they make, experts can predict roughly how long that person will live.
+According to the World Health Organization (WHO) in 2017, a baby born and raised in Africa will die an average of sixteen years sooner than a child born at the same time in Europe.
 This is unrelated to average income per capita in wealthy nations.
 Economic gain only impacts life expectancy to a great degree in countries in which the mean per capita annual income is less than approximately $25,000.

 The United States shows exceptionally low health outcomes for a developed country, despite having the highest national healthcare expenditure in the world.
 The US ranks 31st in life expectancy.
 Americans have a lower life expectancy than their European counterparts, even when factors such as race, income, diet, smoking, and education are controlled for.

 Relative inequality negatively affects health on an international, national, and institutional levels.
 The patterns seen internationally hold true between more and less economically equal states in the United States, that is, more equal states show more desirable health outcomes.
 Importantly, inequality can have a negative health impact on members of lower echelons of institutions.
 The Whitehall I and II studies looked at the rates of cardiovascular disease and other health risks in British civil servants and found that, even when lifestyle factors were controlled for, members of lower status in the institution showed increased mortality and morbidity on a sliding downward scale from their higher status counterparts.